rmrobinson-textnow/bazel-grpc-example/README.md

 ## Field validation
 The project extends the proto specification to include definitions of what constitutes valid data for each field.
 It pulls in the proto validation framework created by the [Envoy](https://github.com/envoyproxy/protoc-gen-validate) project.

+## Run

+The daemon can be run from a command line by executing: `# bazel run //svc/echo/cmd/echod:echod`